aimansae/reviewme/README.md

 ## Credits

 -   Code Institute walkthroughs for API and Moments app were used as a main guide to build this project.
 Im heavily crediting the code provided by the walkthrought lessons, both for DRF API and for MOMENTS app.
+- to mention profile edit functionality was followed from C.I

 -   Tony A., a fellow student from Code Institute needs to be credited for help on the star rating functionality and the modal in my app, I was given awesome advices, patience and Guidance
     .
 Thank you for the rapid response and all the help you provided Tony!